nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/ChristmasPastryShop/README.md

 ## Data

 	Name - string

 		If the name is null or whitespace, throw an ArgumentException with a message "Name cannot be null or whitespace!"

 	Price - double

+## Override ToString() method:

+Override the existing method ToString() and modify it, so the returned string must be in the following format:

+	"{delicacyName} - {current price - formatted to the second decimal place} lv"

+Note: Do not use "\r\n" for a new line.